rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 indexing requests for each URL to encourange faster indexing.
 The problem is, I've got quite a bit of content on this site, and it'll take forever for me to click through all the links and request indexing that way.
 Naturally, I looked for a way to do this programmatically.
-Luckily, I found out that there's an [indexing API] that allows you to make bulk indexing requests programmatically.
+Luckily, I found out that there's an [indexing API][indexing-api] that allows you to make bulk indexing requests programmatically.
 This has one big advantage—Google [responds][api-submission] to API requests faster than indexing requests with sitemap submission.

 All you've to do is: